Prospective Students FAQs

 When can I apply for student finance?

 Full-time undergraduate students in England can apply now for student finance.
-If you are a new student due to start studying in September 2023, you should apply by 19 May 2023.
+If you are a new student due to start studying in September 2024, you should apply by 17 May 2024.
+You can find out more on the SFE student timeline.

-Full-time undergraduate students in Northern Ireland can also apply now.
-If you are a new student, you should apply by 5 April 2023.
+Full-time undergraduate students in Northern Ireland can also apply now

 Part-time students usually apply in the summer before their course begins - we'll post updates here soon!